 How reliable are flights to Lukla during monsoon season?

-The Lukla flights experience frequent delays and cancellations in July and August due to very unstable weather conditions.
+Due to unstable weather conditions, the Lukla flights experience frequent delays and cancellations in July and August.
 Therefore, trekkers are recommended to include at least two extra days in their itinerary.

-Should I consider taking a helicopter flight or trekking from Salleri/Phaplu instead?
+Should I take a helicopter flight or trek from Salleri/Phaplu instead?

 Trekking from Salleri or Phaplu from July to August is not recommended unless you love rain and all its associated factors.
 Starting your EBC trek from these places means you will spend an additional few days trekking in lower altitudes, which can be quite exhausting in monsoon season.

-Helicopter flights have a better operational rate than commercial Lukla flights and fewer chances of cancellation.
-Even if the flight gets canceled, it can fly as soon as the rain stops, so you will have much more flexibility.
+Helicopter flights have a better operational rate than commercial Lukla flights and are less likely to be canceled.
+Even if the flight is canceled, it can fly as soon as the rain stops, giving you much more flexibility.

-Are tea houses open in EBC trek and operating during monsoon season?
+Are tea houses open in the EBC trek and operating during monsoon season?

-Most tea houses along the Everest Base Camp trail are open and operating normally during the monsoon season.
-Even though there are basically no trekkers, the tea houses remain open.
+Most tea houses along the Everest Base Camp trail operate generally during the monsoon season.
+Even though there are no trekkers, the tea houses remain open.

 Do I need to pre-book my accommodation, or will there be enough availability?

-No, you do not need to pre-book your accommodation in July and August.
-Lodges remain empty in July and August because there are almost no trekkers in the region.
+You do not need to pre-book your accommodation in July and August.
+Lodges remain empty during these months because the region has few trekkers.

 Are leeches a problem on the lower parts of the EBC trail in Monsoon?
 If so, how do I prevent leech bites?